nyl-auster/rust-memo/README.md

 ```
 > 💡The main function is special: it is always the first code that runs in every executable Rust program

-> ⚠️println! is not a function, it is a macro; that's why there is a "!" at the end.
+> ⚠️ println! is not a function, it is a macro; that's why there is a "!" at the end.

 Compile and execute :
 ```sh